The best thermometer for toddlers is still considered the gold standard they offer the most reliably accurate measurement of core body temperature.

 Fever indicators: Some thermometers have color-coded screens or audible alerts to indicate a fever.

-Memory function: A thermometer with memory storage can be helpful for tracking temperature changes over time.
+Memory function: A thermometer with memory storage can help track temperature changes over time.

 Backlit display: If you anticipate taking temperature readings at night, a backlit display can be convenient.